It’s quite cloudy in the healthcare sector, technologically speaking.

 Nintex eliminates paper documents, streamlines manual processes and drags important data out of its silos, consequently enhancing the overall patient experience.
 The company provides its automation services to an array of healthcare industry professionals, from doctors and nurses to the makers of pharmaceuticals and medical devices.

-Medable’s medical-grade platform facilitates direct-to-patient healthcare by supporting clinical applications and storing personal health information for clinical providers and researchers.
+Medable’s medical-grade platform facilitates direct-to-patient healthcare and collaboration by supporting clinical applications and storing personal health information for providers and researchers.
 In addition, the platform can be used by developers to expand or create apps for mobile, tablet and desktop.

 Managing Patient Care, Not Patient Data